Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Tier 4 Heroes

-The recent changes to Symmetra have missed the objective that Blizzard initially intended.
+Symmetra’s rework seems to have missed the objective that Blizzard initially intended.
 The idea was to make her more versatile, but symmetra is still used mostly on the first points of control/hybrid maps as an alternative for the 2nd healer.
 These changes are rather recent, so we’ve yet to see if her current place in the meta stays.

 Ever since the Nano Boost nerf, Reaper hasn’t seen much play.
-He still has ability to take down tanks easily, but he is zoned far too easily but a D.Va or a decent Ana.
-Reaper is simply too slow, too clunky and not useful in many of the current most common situations and team compositions.
+He still has ability to take down tanks easily, but he is zoned out far too easily by a D.Va or a decent Ana.
+Reaper is simply too slow, too clunky and not useful against the top picks in the current meta.

 Against the current meta, with Reinhardt and D.Va, it can be hard to create substantial impact with Widowmaker.
 If you fail to get the picks, your team will be lacking in damage and will fall behind in team fights.
 Again, she is still a strong pick, especially after the recent buffs, so please feel free to destroy your opponents with her in solo queue.